vercel/hazel/readme.md

 Since the [Windows version](https://github.com/Squirrel/Squirrel.Windows) of Squirrel (the software that powers auto updates inside [Electron](https://electron.atom.io)) requires access to a file named "RELEASES" when checking for updates, this endpoint will respond with a cached version of the file that contains a download link to a `.nupkg` file (the application update).

-## Programmatic usage
+## Programmatic Usage

-You can use Hazel programmatically to extend it's functionality.
+You can add Hazel to an existing HTTP server, if you want.
+For example, this will allow you to implement custom analytics on certain paths.

 ```
-const hazel = require('hazel')
+const hazel = require('@zeit/hazel')

 http.createServer((req, res) => {
   hazel(req, res)
 })
 ```